Elderly Parents Driving – When is it time to hand over the keys?

 Vision and hearing.
 Cataracts, diabetic retinopathy, glaucoma, or macular degeneration may affect driving.
 Vision and hearing impairments can cause your elderly driver to miss visual or auditory cues to stop or slow down.

-At home safety tests for elderly drivers
+At home safety tests for elderly parent drivers

 In addition to any required provincial driving tests, you can check for potential warning signs at home.
 Be a passenger in your elderly parent’s car on a regular basis.
 It can be helpful to make observations at different times of the day, in different weather conditions, and in traffic.
 Check to see how they control the vehicle: